 The Path of Destiny

 It did not take Wildflame long to reach the area where the gun had fired.
-Sneaking ever so cautiously while using whatever cover she could find, the houndoom managed to get close enough to see two humans clearly.
+Sneaking ever so cautiously and using whatever cover she could find, the houndoom managed to get close enough to see two humans clearly.
 Both were holding guns, but there were no signs of any scyther.
-And in the slowly increasing daylight, they would have been easy to spot.
-Wildflame relaxed a bit; Thunder and Stormblade were not here.
+And in the slowly brightening dawn, they would have been easy to spot.
+Wildflame relaxed a bit; Thunder and Stormblade were not there.

 As she peered closer, she noticed that one of the humans was holding the limp body of a small spearow.
 Figuring that the spearow was what the humans must have shot, she quietly turned around and headed back, careful not to make any unnecessary noise.

 However, as she walked back towards the others, she could not get the image of the poachers out of her mind.
 They had guns…and it terrified her.
 She wanted to get away from this poacher trap-ridden place, far away, but they would never be able to leave until the two scyther were found.
 And even then, it would be slow going with Stormblade in tow.
 They were very lucky, she realized, to not have been captured yet.
 But that luck wouldn’t last long.
 The only relatively safe place anywhere near the area was the human city, and that was, in a way, almost as dangerous as the poachers.
 She wanted to get moving as fast as possible, far away from the human threats, where Snowcrystal could then possibly lead her to finding a clue about Articuno.